 Henry Allen Rispin

-The nuns ultimately vacated the Rispin property in approximately 1956, after adding many additional out buildings and a chapel.
+However, it was not long, before the sisters, grew uncomfortable with their surroundings.
+Interviews conducted by "Sarah Harvey" in 1990's with surviving sisters of the Oblates, claim the large monastery was too cold, on their feet, with their open toed sandals.
+Others, mentioned their were too many onlookers, frightening the sisters who would stare through the windows.
+And still another mention of something 'unholy' wandering its vestibule.
 The Catholic Church abandoned the property and relocated the sisters to a new monastery closer to the ocean and away from the prying eyes of the local inhabitants.
+A move to a colder climate for certain.
 So did the sisters move out because they got cold feet?
-Seems it would have been more cost-effective to purchase closed toed shoes, or perhaps was it still something else.
+Seems it would have been more cost-effective to purchase closed toed shoes, or perhaps was it still something else?

 After battling for nearly a decade, and only days before plans were to commence for rehabilitation of the manor, a devastating and unexplainable fire broke out and gutted the mansion in 2009.
 Once again, the mansion's curse thwarted habitation of the living, and developers were forced to cut their losses.
 The mansion was ultimately mothballed by the city and boarded up.
 It continues to remain vacant.

 On August 2012, Santa Cruz Ghost Hunters team, investigated inside the Rispin Mansion.
 Accompanied by city mayor Michael Termini, the S.C.G.H team and local psychic Monnica Selpulveda, they arrived for a late night investigation to try and determine if in fact the mansion is haunted.